imarsman/gotail/README.md

 a file or a number that can be specified with then -n flag.
 This implementation also has flags to allow adding formatting to output, printing out the line number for each line, and the option of showing the head (first) lines instead of the tail (last) lines of a file (what the `head` command does).
-Adding in support for starting at an offset would be fun but is not implemented.
+Support also exists for following files and printing out new lines as they are written, for example, with log files.

 ## Arguments